The discipline of logging builds the discipline of trading.

 Binance VIP0: maker 0.020% / taker 0.050%, no BNB discount (worst case).
 Positive funding = longs pay shorts.

 Your calculator inputs auto-save while you work — leave and come back, they're still here.
-"Pin" saves a named snapshot you can log later; "Log this trade" jumps to the form pre-filled.
+"Pin this plan" (up top) saves a named snapshot you can log later; "Log this trade" jumps to the form pre-filled.

 Risk a fixed % of account per trade — not a fixed dollar, never a fixed leverage.
 1–2% of equity at risk per trade.
 You can be wrong 20 times in a row and still have an account.